What Is Dash and How Does It Work?

 What Teams Are Working on Development

-Dash project is operated by Dash Core Group, which receives direct investment from the blockchain if approved by the network.
+The project is operated by Dash Core Group, which receives direct investment from the blockchain if approved by the network.
 Since it is an open-source project, anyone can join and contribute to the code repository according to their skill set and project requirements.
-Current repositories that different teams are working on include Dash Core, iOS Wallet, Android Wallet, Dash SDK, DPP, Drive, DAPI, Wallet-lib, dash core-lib, network-deploy, test-suite, and mn-bootstrap.
+Current repositories that different teams are working on include Dash Core, iOS Wallet, Android Wallet, Dash SDK, DPP, Drive, DAPI, Wallet-lib, Dash core-lib, network-deploy, test-suite, and mn-bootstrap.
 Another project is the Dash Platform, which will be used to build and host decentralised applications.

-The Dash Core Group is headed by Ryan Taylor, who is the CEO while Bob Carrol and Glenn Austin are acting Chief Technology Officer (CTO) and Chief Financial Officer (CFO), respectively.
+The Core Group is headed by Ryan Taylor, who is the CEO while Bob Carrol and Glenn Austin are acting Chief Technology Officer (CTO) and Chief Financial Officer (CFO), respectively.
 Robert Wiecko is the Chief Operating Officer (COO), while Fernando Guiterrez is serving as CMO of the group.
 Other team members include Philipp Engelhorn, Holger Schinzel, Udjinm6, Alexander Block, Pasta, Dustinface, Alex Werner, Ivan Shumkov, Anton Suprunchuk, Kostya Shuplenkov, Cofresi and more.
 You can see the complete list of developers on the official website.

 Which Financial Institutions Are Invested in Dash?

-As Dash is attempting to replace cash and conventional debit cards with a faster and more affordable alternative, no financial institution has directly invested in the blockchain or its token project.
+As the cryptocurrency is attempting to replace cash and conventional debit cards with a faster and more affordable alternative, no financial institution has directly invested in the blockchain or its token project.
 However, many banks are investing in cryptocurrencies and blockchain technology to find a solution that revolutionises their underlying network.
 On the other hand, it has been able to forge reliable partnerships with more than 4,800 merchants, retailers, service providers, and businesses to enable users to make purchases from anywhere they want.
-These partnerships are growing in number day by day and while Dash still isn't a cash replacement, it may come close to giving stiff competition to conventional legal tenders.
+These partnerships are growing in number day by day and while it still isn't a cash replacement, it may come close to giving stiff competition to conventional legal tenders.

 Some of the big players in the financial sector that have financially and strategically invested in blockchain technology include Santander, Standard Chartered, SBI Group, Microsoft, CME Ventures, Core Innovation Capital, Accenture, and more.

 On Dash blockchain, users can mine tokens by finding solutions to challenging mathematical and cryptographical problems created by the X11 hashing algorithm.
 This method of mining is known as Proof of Work (PoW) protocol.
-The mining that occurs on Dash's network requires low power and ensures adequate distribution of rewards amongst miners.
+The mining that occurs on its network requires low power and ensures adequate distribution of rewards amongst miners.
 Currently, cryptocurrency mining is a challenging profession since there are extremely powerful ASIC server farms that are trying 24/7 to secure the network.

-If you are looking to protect your Dash tokens against cyber-attacks, there is no better alternative than using a software or hardware wallet.
+If you are looking to protect your tokens against cyber-attacks, there is no better alternative than using a software or hardware wallet.
 Some of the wallets recommended include:

 - Desktop Wallets